 The term “ketone bodies” refers to three specific compounds: acetone, acetoacetate and beta-hydroxybutyrate (or beta-hydroxybutyric acid).
 The circulating levels of ketone bodies depend both on their rate of production (i.e. ketogenesis) and their rate of utilization (i.e. ketolysis).
 They are of vital importance to the brain, which is unable to derive energy from other sources when blood glucose levels are low.

-In healthy adults, the liver is able to produce 185 grams of ketone bodies each day.
+In healthy adults, the liver can produce 185 grams of ketone bodies each day.
 The main ketone body produced is acetoacetate, but the primary circulating ketone is beta-hydroxybutyrate.
 They are then incorporated into acetyl coenzyme A and used in the Krebs cycle – the central metabolic pathway in all aerobic organisms.

 The effects of ketone body metabolism evince that mild ketosis may offer therapeutic potential in a range of different disease states.
 Therefore ketone bodies may have therapeutic effects on diseases of substrate insufficiency or insulin resistance, diseases arising from free radical damage, and disease resulting from hypoxia.